jbcurran/metar_dash/readme.md

 >- **check_data.py** queries the db to check if there are 24 observations per day
 >- **output.csv** is used to get the data into Tableau Public

+Note: The dataset was ingested into Tableau without the need for much transformation.
+There are a few calculated fields in Tableau that include the logic to determine if weather conditions permit solo flights.
+Using SQL to join METAR data with data from my ads-b receiver would provide an interesting challenge.

 Dashboard link:
 https://public.tableau.com/views/METARMap/Dashboard2?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link